webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

 ### ares-generate

 This command creates a webOS app or service from a template. `ares-generate` displays a list of available templates for a web app, JS services, and webOS configuration files.

-{{< note >}}
-The `ares-generate` command requires Git and internet connection.
-So, before you use the command,

-- Check if Git is installed on the host machine, and [set up Git](https://help.github.com/articles/set-up-git) if it is not already installed.
-- Make sure the host machine is connected to the internet.
-{{< /note >}}

 #### Usages